jeffaustin81/PortlandHistoricalTours/README.md

 $ gulp
 ```
 * _Gulp will open the application at localhost:4000 in Chrome_
-* _If you don't have Chrome Firefox will open at localhost:4000_
+* _If you don't have Chrome, Firefox will open at localhost:4000_
 * _LiveReload is implemented, so any changes you make to files will refresh the browser on save_
 * _Enjoy!_